elotroalex/chiens/_texts/translation.md

 - my friend the kite,
 - my friend the fire
 - every drop of blood explodes in the tubing of my veins
-- and my brother the volcano with the gun gut
+- and my brother the volcano with the pistol belly
 - and my brother the precipice without a balisier ramp
 - and my mother madness with herbs of smoke and heresy
-- by the feet of the Crusade, and the stick
+- by the feet of Crusade and of stick
-- on the wintering hands, and the never
+- by the hands of overwintering and of never
-- and the jujube, and the disturbance, and the sun pierced with a bayonet.
+- and of jujube and of disturbance and of bayonetted sun.

-*(Toussaint begins to walk, to crawl, to run in imaginary bushes, naked warriors jump around, a djembe beats in the distance.)*
+*(Toussaint begins to walk, to crawl, to run inside imaginary bushes, naked warriors leap, a djembe beats in the distance.)*

 - {:.sp} The Woman Reciter.

 - {: .pr.i} Oh, the dance of the nameless stars ... the savannas come alive ... the rains smoke ... unknown trees fall reduced by lightning.

+- {:.sp} The Man Reciter.

+- {: .pr.i} What is she saying?
+What is she saying?

 *(At this moment Toussaint straightens up.)*

 - {:.sp} Toussaint.

  - {: .pr.i} The caterpillars seek refuge in the cotton caps ...
-The Earth's firepit is doused ... it's fine ...
+The Earth's firepit is extinguished ... it's fine ...
 But the sky chews betel ...
 Ha ha!
 The sky sucks daggers ...
 King of Malaysia and fevers full of insects, chew your kris and your betel ...
 Isaac, Isaac, a bullet rusts on your White smile ...
 Ouch!
-I walk on starfish thorns.
+I walk on barbed stars.
 I walk ...
 I assume ...
 I embrace ...

 *(Toussaint collapses, arms outstretched, chest against the ground.)*